mozilla/socorro-docs/docs/throttling.rst

 Throttling
 ==========

-The SocorroCollector has the ability to vet crashes as the come into the system.
+The :ref:`collector-chapter` has the ability to vet crashes as the come into the system.
 Originally, this system was used to provide a statistical sampling from the incoming stream of crashes.
 In 1.8, throttling is a way to allow a sampling of crashes to be put into the database.

 Throttling, the disposition of a JSON/dump pair, is controlled by the contents of the JSON file.
-The JSON files are collections of keys and values.
-SocorroCollector can examine these key/value pairs and assign a pass through probability.
+The JSON files are collections of keys and values. :ref:`collector-chapter` can examine these key/value pairs and assign a pass through probability.
 For example we may want to pass 100% of all alpha or beta releases to the database.
 In production, however, we may want to only save 10%.

-For details on how to configure throtttling, see the configuration section of SocorroCollector.
+For details on how to configure throtttling, see the configuration section of :ref:`collector-chapter`.
 Below is a section about the collector throttling rules.